jadsaad06/Discord-Server-Remake/README.md

 This is a program that is based on genuine data and members.
 To begin the program, become an admin member and create a channel.
+You can have a max of 10 channels.
 Once this is done, you can now add your users to that channel!
 Note: This will add an admin member to the server, if you do not want to create multiple, type the EXACT username you used to log in.
 This applies for users as well.

 The most optimal way to do this all would be to hold all data in a database, but since this isn't an option, the data will be held in a multiple text files, which will be read and updated during the program!